hashicorp/terraform-provider-vsphere/website/docs/r/virtual_disk.html.markdown

 immutable and force a new resource if changed.

 * `vmdk_path` - (Required) The path, including filename, of the virtual disk to be created.
-This should end with `.vmdk`.
+This needs to end in `.vmdk`.
 * `datastore` - (Required) The name of the datastore in which to create the disk.
 * `size` - (Required) Size of the disk (in GB).